Brett Kimmorley

-Brett "Noddy" Kimmorley (born 15 September 1976) is an Australian rugby league coach and former professional rugby league footballer who played in the 1990s and 2000s and is the current interim coach of the Wests Tigers.
+Brett "Noddy" Kimmorley (born 15 September 1976) is an Australian rugby league coach and former professional rugby league footballer who played in the 1990s, 2000s, & early 2010’s.
 A New South Wales interstate and Australian international representative halfback, he last played for the Canterbury-Bankstown Bulldogs of the NRL.
 He previously played for five other clubs: Newcastle Knights, Hunter Mariners, Melbourne Storm, Northern Eagles and the Cronulla-Sutherland Sharks.
 Kimmorley also represented Country NSW four times and New South Wales ten times as well as playing 15 times for his country including the 2000 World Cup.
 He also played two Super League Tests.
 He retired at the end of the 2010 NRL season.

 Early life

-Brett played early football in the backyard with his brother, Craig, and then for the Lakes United Seagulls.
+Brett played early football in the backyard with his brother, Craig, and then for the Lakes United Seagulls and Valentine-Eleebana Red Devils.
+His father Des Kimmorley played for Lakes United and also played representative football for NSW Country and NSW.
 Kimmorley was educated at Belmont High School, where he also represented 1994 Australian Schoolboys.

 Playing career

 1990s

 Kimmorley made his first grade debut for the Newcastle Knights against Manly on 21 July 1995 at Energy Australia Stadium (then known as Marathon Stadium).
 In place of the injured Andrew Johns, Kimmorley got his first try in his second ever game.
+He would score two tries for the Knights in the club's 1995 reserve grade premiership victory.

 After limited opportunities in first-grade at his favoured half-back position with the Knights (because of Andrew Johns), Kimmorley opted to sign for newly formed Super League club the Hunter Mariners who were also based out of Newcastle midway through the 1997 split season.
 Throughout 1997 the Mariners managed to make a seven win and reach the final of the 1997 World Club Championship.
 Kimmorley was the Mariners' only player selected to represent Australia in the three-test series against Great Britain at the end of the season.

 With the shutting down of Super League in 1998 the Mariners were subsequently disbanded and with the newly formed National Rugby League starting up, Kimmorley was yet again on the move.
 He (along with several Mariners teammates) moved to newly formed entity the Melbourne Storm on a three-year deal.
 He played every game for the Storm in the 1998 season.
 His most memorable season for the Storm came in 1999 when he was named the club's player of the year He played at halfback for the Storm in the 1999 NRL Grand Final against the St George Illawarra Dragons.
 Melbourne claimed their maiden premiership, with Kimmorley leading a spirited Storm comeback and setting up the match-winning try with a chip-kick to earn the Clive Churchill medal for best on-ground.
 Kimmorley was selected for the Australian team to compete in the end of season 1999 Rugby League Tri-Nations tournament.
 In the final against New Zealand he played at halfback in the Kangaroos' 22–20 victory.